2011 United States listeriosis outbreak: Political responses

 The FDA has stated in response to the extensive bacterial outbreak that it is "yet another reason to fully implement the Food Safety Modernization Act."
 Sherri McGarry, a senior adviser for the FDA, stated that, "We're going to take these lessons learned, share that with our partners and industries, CDC and the states, and what we want to do is we want to really prevent this from happening in the future."

-Also, in response to an auditor passing Jensen Farms food safety methods and failing to notice the listeria bacteria in the plant, the deputy commissioner of foods, Michael R. Taylor, had stated that he intended to "establish standards for how auditors should be trained and how audits should be conducted."
+Also, in response to an auditor passing Jensen Farms food safety methods and failing to notice the Listeria bacteria in the plant, the deputy commissioner of foods, Michael R. Taylor, had stated that he intended to "establish standards for how auditors should be trained and how audits should be conducted."

+Criminal Prosecution and Sentencing

+Criminal prosecution in connection with foodborne illness outbreaks is uncommon; most cases are resolved through civil litigation, regulatory action, or FDA/USDA recalls rather than criminal charges against individuals.
+The Jensen Farms case was notable for pursuing personal criminal liability against the farm's owners under the "responsible corporate officer" doctrine (derived from the 1975 Supreme Court case United States v.
+Park), which allows individuals in positions of authority to be held criminally liable for food safety violations under the Federal Food, Drug, and Cosmetic Act without proof of intent or personal negligence.

+In September 2013, federal prosecutors charged Eric and Ryan Jensen, the brothers who owned and operated Jensen Farms, with six counts of introducing adulterated food into interstate commerce.
+They pleaded guilty in October 2013 to misdemeanor versions of the charges, each facing a maximum of six years in prison and $1.5 million in fines.

+In January 2014, U.S. Magistrate Judge Michael Hegarty sentenced the brothers to five years of probation, six months of home detention, 100 hours of community service, and $150,000 each in restitution to victims' families.
+Prosecutors recommended against prison time, citing the brothers' cooperation with investigators; some victims' relatives criticized the sentence as too lenient.
+The case is frequently cited by legal scholars and food-safety commentators as a rare instance of individual criminal accountability for a foodborne illness outbreak, and contributed to subsequent regulatory reforms shifting federal food-safety enforcement toward contamination prevention.

 Lawsuit

 On September 15, a lawsuit was filed against Jensen Farms by the first person affected by the contaminated cantaloupe crop, who had fallen ill and been kept in the hospital for several weeks.
 He and his wife were involved in the legal proceedings.
 In addition to Jensen Farms, the couple also sued a Walmart branch in Colorado Springs, Colorado, where they had bought the cantaloupe, for selling unsafe food.